 From the operation of traditional industries, such as agriculture, mining and forestry, to newer developments in renewable energy, AI and data centers, all must deal with issues of environmental law.
 Thus, the value of leaders, managers and employees versed in that field of study provides abundant opportunity that, to date, has not been widely available at the graduate certificate level.

 The program will benefit the state and beyond by increasing the number of professionals and public servants who have a thorough understanding of environmental laws, including their requirements, the processes by which they are enacted and the mechanisms for their enforcement.
-For example, industry professionals will gain an increased understanding of environmental permitting processes and obligations, which will enhance their ability to successfully (and properly) locate, adapt or expand their business enterprise.
+For example, industry professionals will gain an increased understanding of environmental permitting processes and obligations, which will enhance their ability to successfully (and properly) locate, adapt, or expand their business enterprise.

 “While it is expected these professionals will already possess undergraduate degrees pertinent to their fields, a graduate certificate in Environmental Law will provide them with a body of knowledge increasingly necessary for their current successful functioning, and I suspect, their ultimate personal advancement,” said Jim Noles, attorney and professor of practice in the CFWE.